Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Experiments

 We demonstrate that the stroke-structure representations produced by \methodname enable the exploration of relationships among hieroglyphic characters by facilitating the matching of structurally similar characters with different identities.

-We conduct structure-guided exploration on three writing systems that are generally unfamiliar to contemporary readers: Oracle Bone Script (OBS), Dongba pictographs, an indigenous writing system traditionally used by Naxi priests in southern China, and Egyptian hieroglyphs, an ancient Egyptian writing system (see Appendix~\ref{app:introduction_scripts} for details).
+We conduct structure-guided exploration on three writing systems that are generally unfamiliar to contemporary readers: Oracle Bone Script (OBS), Dongba pictographs, an indigenous writing system traditionally used by Naxi priests in southern China, and Egyptian hieroglyphs, an ancient Egyptian writing system (see Appendix~\ref{app:introduction_scripts}).

 We compare a structure-guided matching strategy using masks derived from predicted strokes with a direct image-based matching baseline.

-Further experimental details are provided in Appendix~\ref{app:experimental_details_character_exploration}.
-Representative illustrations are presented in Table~\ref{tab:character_exploration}.
+Specifically, given a query character image with detected stroke segments from \methodname, we randomly select a local region and probabilistically mask nearby strokes, producing structure-aware perturbations of the character.
+We then generate multiple masked variants of the query and compute their visual similarity to all candidate characters using CLIP image embeddings.
+For each candidate, the maximum similarity score across masking trials is retained, and the top-5 matches are returned.
+As a baseline, we directly rank candidates using CLIP similarity on the original unmasked query image.
+See additional experimental details in Appendix~\ref{app:experimental_details_character_exploration}.
+Representative examples are shown in Table~\ref{tab:character_exploration}.

 Overall, we observe that structure-guided exploration yields a richer set of structurally related characters compared to image-based matching baseline.
 In addition, many of the identified characters exhibit not only stroke-level structural similarity but also semantic resemblance to the query character, enabling more informative character-level analysis.